How To Make a Winter Emergency Car Kit

 Crovel Tactical ($110)

 Whether you need to slice, stab, or dig your way out, the Crovel Tactical — an axe/crowbar/shove hybrid — gives you the option to get the job done.
-It weights just three-pounds and contains a saw-tooth edge, solid steel collar, reversible spike, and handle wrapped in 15 feet of Paracord.
-There’s also a bottle opener, because why not?
+It weighs just three-pounds and contains a saw-tooth edge, solid steel collar, reversible spike, and handle wrapped in 15 feet of Paracord.
+There’s also a bottle opener, because why the hell not?

 Black & Decker 25-AMP Charger ($70)

 If your battery craps out, this 25 amp charger might bring it back to life.
 Complete with an alternator check and a engine start function, this lightweight plug-and-play device keeps its operation simple.
+And that’s exactly the type of gear you want in an emergency kit.
 All you have to do is charge it every so often to make sure it’ll work when the time comes.
 Since it has a four-foot cord, that shouldn’t be too difficult.

 Grabber Hand Warmers ($7 for 10 pairs)